yanyongyu/githubkit/README.md

 ### Calling Rest API

 > APIs are fully typed.
-Typing in the following examples is just for reference only.
+Type hints in the following examples are just for reference only.

 Simple sync call: